anshika-kashyap/rainfall-forecasting/datasets/about_datasets.md

 # About Datasets

+The datasets are about various factors that contribute to the probability of rainfall on a given day.

 - train.csv: The training dataset; 'rainfall' is the binary target.
 - test.csv: The test dataset; our objective is to predict the probability of rainfall for each row.